Customize Consent Preferences

 The United States recognized the Kingdom of Laos on February 7, 1950.
 Laos had previously been a Protectorate of France and had become an independent state as part of the French Union in 1949.
 The US Department of State made an announcement to that effect on February 7, 1950.

-See also What country is mexico?
+See also What country is barbados?

 Was the US in Laos during Vietnam War